yaofeng-wang/Functional_Programming_in_Scala_Specialization/01_Functional_Programming_Principles_in_Scala/Week4/notes.md

 ```

 But what happens if you'd like to display expressions now?
-You have to define new methods in all the subclasses, which may be do-able in a large codebase.
+You have to define new methods in all the subclasses, which may not be do-able in a large codebase.

 And what if you want to simplify the expressions, say using the rule: